gipsi/gipsi.github.io/README.md

 [Nicholas Negroponte](https://en.wikipedia.org/wiki/Nicholas_Negroponte) at Wikipedia.

-# A Blog about learning to code
+# Gipsi's blog about learning to code

 > I think when you have a lot of jumbled up ideas they come together slowly over a period of several years ~ [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee)